-Discipline is without doubt the foundation of everything, not just in trading but in life as well.
+Discipline helps consistency and without doubt the foundation of everything, not just in trading but in life as well.
 A person lacking discipline will always struggle to achieve their goals no matter what they are and will be stumped time and time again by frustration and disappointment if they’re not aware of where the true problem lays.
 There are things you have to do when you’re a trader which can sometimes make you feel uncomfortable, like waiting for a set up when the market is moving and you feel like you’re missing out on an opportunity or putting in a stop loss only to see it get hit and then the price turn in the direction you thought it was going to go anyway and you’re left with nothing.
 These are two of many scenarios which can really grate on a market speculator.
 But remember, without waiting for the right setups and getting out of a trade when we are wrong, we will never ever have the tools or be in the position to be profitable in the long term.
 Trading is really about creating good habits and the tough thing about good habits is that they are often hard to develop and painful at first even though they reward us in the long term.
 One cool little trick that I do to help develop the students’ discipline is to get them to do something which feels a little bit uncomfortable every single day.
 This may mean getting up a little earlier now and then or watching less TV or reading more.
 Everybody is different but by doing something that doesn’t feel natural you are going to train yourself mentally to do the things that you know you must do when you are trading.
 Develop discipline and you will develop as a trader.

 2 – Integrity

+Another thing that helps consistency is integrity.
 When I talk about integrity with a new student sometimes they get a little bit confused and wonder what I mean by it.
 The simplest way I can describe integrity is by repeating to you something that was told to me when I was a student.
 When I asked my first instructor what made a successful trader standout amongst the rest he replied, “A successful trader knows the rules and follows them every single time.
 A novice trader knows they should have rules and maybe even knows what these rules are but never follows them consistently.”
 Again, this is something we do in real life.
 There are things we know we should be doing but we put them off or we bury our head in the sand and pretend it doesn’t really matter.
 Everything always catches up to you in the end and if you don’t show a high degree of integrity and make every single effort you can to follow your rules and your trade plan, what are you really saying about your expectations of your results as a trader?
 Write your rules, plan your trade and follow them is all I ask.

 3 – Diligence